denoland/vscode_deno/README.md

 - `deno.import_map` - The file paths of Import Map.
 Default is `null`

+- `deno.unstable` - If Deno's unstable mode is enabled.
+Default is `false`

 We recommend that you do not set global configuration.
 It should be configured in `.vscode/settings.json` in the project directory:

 ```json5